This One Communication Skill Will Improve All of Your Relationships

 See if you can take a step back (or “unblend”) from the part so that you can see it, in fact, as just a part of you and not as all of you

-From your larger Self or core essence that’s been undamaged by any trauma or experience (also known as your highest, wisest Self), ask this part about what it’s experiencing (Why has it been triggered?
+From your larger Self or core essence — the steadier, wiser, more compassionate place within you — ask this part about what it’s experiencing (Why has it been triggered?
 What’s important to it?) and listen as it shares its experience with you (For deep learning in connecting to your core essence or wisest Self, I invite you to register for My "Happy from the Inside Out" group coaching program)

 Gain this part’s trust– let it know that you (as your larger, higher Self) understand what’s important to it and that you will speak for it.
 You will give it a voice, and it can trust you to represent its position to the other person